Sitecore/Sitecore.UniversalTracker.MobileSDK/README.md

 Sitecore UniversalTracker SDK
 ========

-Sitecore Universal Tracker SDK 1.0 is a .Net Standard that provides the interactions and events writing API for client .NET applications.
+Sitecore Universal Tracker SDK 1.0 is a .Net Standard library that provides the interactions and events writing API for client .NET applications.
 The Universal Tracker SDK serves as an interface that connects the Universal Tracker service and an application to let users work with native objects rather than with HTTP requests and JSON responses.

+Supported events:
 * event
 * goal
 * outcome